 Our family returned to Indonesia just three weeks ago after a nice furlough time in the United States.
 I’m not going to lie.
 It’s been a rough transition back to life in Central Borneo.

 We arrived back to our city of Palangkaraya at just the wrong time—smoky season is in full swing.
 This is the ugliest […]

 My owl “candle” with a tea light in the bottom and scented wax cubes above.

 In the mornings, before the bustle begins, I like to light a candle and pour myself a cup of coffee, creating a welcoming and intimate atmosphere for my quiet time with Jesus.
-Often as I walk through the house later […]
+Often as I walk through the house […]

 My first day in Jakarta, jet-lagged and culture shocked, with Ethan (3 ½) and Ellie (4 months).

 In January, on our two year anniversary of living and serving here, a deep homesickness hit me—HARD.
 This was a different kind of homesickness than what I had periodically experienced since leaving the US.
-There was no […]
+There was […]

 Preparing to go back to Indonesia from furlough always proves a hectic time.
 There are goodbyes to be said, details to be finished and last minute supplies to be bought.
 This furlough I had a hard time finding shoes to my liking.
 I love flip flops, but they have to have thick, supportive soles […]

 There were so many questions that needed answering when we first moved to Port-au-Prince.
 Where do we live?
 What do we eat?
 Where should my children go to school?
 With help from veteran missionaries, answers to the above questions came quickly.